CrowdStrike/omigo-data-analytics/README.md

 ## Data Analytics package for python
  * Python library to do end to end data analytics from loading the data to filtering, transformation, data analytics and visualization.
  * Primary data format for storage and data manipulation is TSV, but other formats are supported for reading and writing.
  * 100+ APIs for simple data transformation and manipulation to get insights.
-Functional programming style interface for combining APIs together.
+Functional programming style interface for expressing business logic.
  * Simple APIs for arithmetic, filtering, and more complex APIs for join, aggregate, sampling and time series data.
  * Visualization APIs to provide simple interface to matplotlib, seaborn, pyplot, graph.
  * Goal is to avoid writing boiler plate code and focus on analytics.